Tourists visiting Vietnam love to joke about walking away from the moneychangers as “instant millionaires.”

 Can US Dollars Be Used?

-Shops that used to accept payment in dollars are now obliged to ask for payment in the local currency only; asking for payment in dollars is now against the law.
+Not very often.
+Shops that used to accept payment in dollars are now obliged to ask for payment in the local currency only.
 You're better off exchanging your money at banks or other authorized currency exchange centers.